New Zealand Warriors: History of the bid

-The First Season - 1995
+First season – 1995

 The coach of the new team would be former Parramatta and Wigan coach John Monie.
 A number of senior players were signed, such as Greg Alexander and Andy Platt.
 Captain Dean Bell was a high-performing signing.
 Former Rugby union players such as John Kirwan and Marc Ellis were brought in, in later years.

 The Warriors' first year in the Australian Rugby League was 1995.
 Their debut match was against the Brisbane Broncos on 10 March 1995 in front of 30,000 people at a newly refurbished Mount Smart Stadium.
 The Warriors led 22–10 at one point in the second half of the match, however Brisbane defeated the new club 25–22.

-A home crowd attendance record of 32,174 was set at Mount Smart Stadium in Round 6 of the 1995 ARL season, a record that was not topped until Round 1 of the 2011 NRL season.
+A home crowd attendance record of 32,174 was set at Mount Smart Stadium in Round 6 of the 1995 ARL season, a record that was not topped until Round 1 of the 2011 NRL season (albeit that match was played at Eden Park, not Mount Smart Stadium).

 The Warriors were deducted two competition points for an interchange error.
 In a match against Western Suburbs, the Warriors used five interchange players instead of the allowed four.
-The Warriors won the match comfortably, 46–12.
-This error had disastrous consequences for the club, as they ultimately missed the finals by two competition points.
-The season saw the debut of future star, Stacey Jones, who scored a try on debut in a 40–4 rout of Parramatta in Sydney.
-The biggest issue with the season was the lack of consistency, that is evident with the Warriors even today, despite a six match winning streak late in the season.
-It was observed that when the Warriors were not winning by 20 points they were losing by 20 points.
+The Warriors won the match, 46–12.
+This error led to the club ultimately missing the finals by two competition points.
+The season saw the debut of future star, Stacey Jones, who scored a try on debut in a 40–4 rout of the Parramatta Eels in Sydney.

-Second Year Blues - 1996
+Second year blues – 1996

 The Australian Rugby League season 1996 could have been regarded as a better one for the Warriors.
 The Warriors found themselves siding with the Super League during the Super League War when the New Zealand Rugby League signed up to the rebel competition.
-They claimed their first 'victory' over Brisbane in round one of the competition that year, after all Super League clubs agreed to boycott the first round of the competition in protest.
+They claimed their first 'victory' over the Brisbane Broncos in round one of the competition that year, after all Super League clubs agreed to boycott the first round of the competition in protest.
 The Warriors won the two points when they travelled to Brisbane with a squad of players that were unsigned to Super League, forcing the Broncos to forfeit the match.

 With four rounds remaining the Warriors were in sixth place in the competition, seemingly headed for a finals berth.
 They proceeded to lose all four matches to tumble out of the finals.
-The only positives were that young New Zealand talents Stacey Jones and Joe Vagana had superb seasons.